-If a Referee rejects a protest they must give the reasons why, and advise the coach/competitor that they have the right to appeal the decision to a Jury of Appeal.
-The Referee should advise the Meet Director that there is a likely appeal to the Jury of Appeal, and give them all documentation.
+If a Referee rejects a protest, they must give the reasons why and advise the coach/competitor that they have the right to appeal the decision to a Jury of Appeal.
+The Referee should advise the Meet Management that there is a likely to be a request for a Jury of Appeal and give them all documentation.